kubsjab/flight-booking/README.md

 where variable `SIMULATION_TYPE` defined in `run_simulation.sh` script indicates which simulation should be run.
 Available options: `standard`, `delayed`, `overbooking`

-#### See results
+#### Simulation results
 ##### Set up database connection
-In order to upload results to prepared Excel SpreadSheet u need to define 3 OBDC Data Sources that will allow connection to our PostgreSQL databases, where results are stored.
-PostgreSQL OBDC driver can be obtained [here](https://www.postgresql.org/ftp/odbc/versions/).
+In order to upload results to prepared Excel SpreadSheet you need to define 3 ODBC Data Sources that will allow connection to our PostgreSQL databases, where results are stored.
+PostgreSQL ODBC driver can be obtained [here](https://www.postgresql.org/ftp/odbc/versions/).

 Below is a table with datasource name and database it should connect to in order to allow Excel to download data.